OpenHantek/OpenHantek6022/docs/build.md

 As I do not use Windows for development the building is done externally by [GitHub Actions](https://github.com/OpenHantek/OpenHantek6022/actions) who provides [these Windows environments](https://github.com/actions/virtual-environments/blob/main/images/win/Windows2019-Readme.md).
-Please check also the file [build_check.yml](https://github.com/OpenHantek/OpenHantek6022/blob/main/.github/workflows/build_check.yml) for info about the building process.
+Please check also the file [build_check.yml](https://github.com/OpenHantek/OpenHantek6022/blob/main/.github/workflows/build_check.yml) for info about the building process with either MINGW or MSVC.
-Starting with the update to Visual Studio 2019 for the upcoming OpenHantek6022 version 3.2 only 64bit builds are provided.
+Starting with the update to Visual Studio 2019 only 64bit builds are provided.

 #### Signed WinUSB driver for Hantek 6022BE/BL